amadeoas/microservice-patterns/centralized-swagger-docs/documentation-app/README.md

-# Central Document Eureka Server
+# Documentation Apps
-A Spring Boot microservice, which acts a registry server of available microservice.
+A Spring Boot microservice, which provides a central point to obtain the documentation of all the microservices API registered.

 ## Build Process